joelchan/inst126-public/lecture notes/Week-16_Day-1_Slides_WebServices-Git-ScriptsIDE.md

 ### Announcements:
 - Happy last day of class!!!
 - Reminder: extra resources for learning pandas
+	- We linked to this: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf (and recommended TowardsDataScience Medium blog)
 	- Biggest rec: find some youtube (playlists) that work well for you!
 Mean quality is *very high* - try to sample more recent ones to start with (or cross-check older ones against more recent ones in case features change; but core should be pretty stable)
 		- https://www.youtube.com/results?search_query=python+pandas+for+beginners
 	- AND!
 Join a hackathon/project (e.g., on https://www.kaggle.com/, or the UMD Data Challenge)